 The remainder of this paper is organized as follows.
 First, we introduce the notations, techniques, and theoretical results used in this paper.
 Unfortunately the proofs are quite complex and require a lot of preliminaries.
-The paper builds on Petri nets [39, 40], sound WF-nets [3], branching bisimilarity [24], projection inheritance [7, 15], and GCD/LCM of processes [8].
+The paper builds on Petri nets [43, 44], sound WF-nets [1], branching bisimilarity [25], projection inheritance [14], and GCD/LCM of processes [6, 7].
 The corresponding concepts are all introduced in Section 2.
 Readers familiar with these concepts can pass over selected parts of this section.
 Section 3 introduces the framework used to model interorganizational workflows.
 The P2P approach is described in Section 4.
 Section 5 demonstrates that the overall workflow realizes the public workflow if the P2P approach is used.
 Section 6 introduces the notion of views and shows that the GCD and LCM of these views coincide with the public respectively overall workflow.
-To illustrate the relevance of the results we use the P2P approach to design an interorganizational workflow for a fictive electronic bookstore similar to amazon.com or bn.com in Section 7.
 Finally, we conclude the paper by relating the results to existing work, describing our tool Woflan which partly supports the P2P approach, and summarizing our plans for future work.